antmicro/rdfm/documentation/source/rdfm_mgmt_server.md

 - `RDFM_SERVER_KEY` - when using encryption, path to the server's private key.
 Additionally, the above also applies here.
 - `RDFM_LOCAL_PACKAGE_DIR` - specifies a path (local for the server) to a directory where the packages are stored
 - `RDFM_STORAGE_DRIVER` - storage driver to use for storing artifacts.
 Accepted values: `local` (default), `s3`.
+- `RDFM_DISABLE_API_AUTH` - disables request authentication on the exposed API routes. **WARNING: This is a development flag only!
+Do not use in production!** This causes all API methods to be freely accessible, without any access control in place!
+- `RDFM_OAUTH_URL` - specifies the URL to an authorization server endpoint compatible with the RFC 7662 OAuth2 Token Introspection extension.
+This endpoint is used to authorize access to the RDFM server based on tokens provided in requests made by API users.
+- `RDFM_OAUTH_CLIENT_ID` - if the authorization server endpoint provided in `RDFM_OAUTH_URL` requires the RDFM server to authenticate, this variable defines the OAuth2 `client_id` used for authentication.
+- `RDFM_OAUTH_CLIENT_SEC` -  if the authorization server endpoint provided in `RDFM_OAUTH_URL` requires the RDFM server to authenticate, this variable defines the OAuth2 `client_secret` used for authentication.

 ## Configuring package storage location